-VPH reached over 17,000 people through participation in community health fairs and events throughout the year.
+VPH reached over 18,295 people through participation in community health fairs and events throughout the year.
 Here is a partial listing of VPH involvement in community health efforts.

-- Partnered with Comprehensive Community Health Centers for its annual Multicultural Fair. - Sponsored North Valley Caring Services Fall Harvest, which provided kids living in unsafe zip codes the opportunity to Trick-or-Treat in a safe environment. - Participated in the OneGeneration Senior Symposium event that aims to provide information and resources to the seniors in the community. - Participated in and sponsored a local Ovarian Cancer Walk. - Attended the annual LA Care Community Resource Back to School Backpack giveaway. - Offered our 4th Annual Holiday Toy Distribution gifting over 800 toys.
+- Co-hosted the first annual Eisner Mother's Day Health and Wellness event - Sponsored North Valley Caring Services Fall Harvest, which provided kids living in unsafe zip codes the opportunity to Trick-or-Treat in a safe environment. - Participated in the OneGeneration Senior Symposium event that aims to provide information and resources to the seniors in the community. - Participated and sponsored the first annual Discovery Cube Health Fair

+- Attended the annual LA Care Community Resource Back to School Backpack giveaway. - VPH conducted its annual Holiday Toy Distribution gifting over 800 toys.